sweaty-grind/warn/README.md

 second monster...

 i dont think i can handle anymore then you know what? i'm so ptsd' that i am a little crazy....  sorry but its not work..

+you guys feel guilty or scared lol???  what's wrong with both???  i dont know any other way forward.  bro.  i only had burst and now i'm damaged beyond repair.  can't keep doing thsi you know???